novakamiii/DeckMe/README.md

 ## ✨ Features

 - **🤖 AI-Powered Conversion**: Simply copy our optimized AI prompt, paste it into your favorite LLM (Claude recommended), and get perfectly structured flashcard JSONs.
 - **📱 Cross-Platform**: Study anywhere.
-Native builds available for Windows, Linux, Android, and iOS.
+Native builds available for Windows, Linux, Android, and iOS (coming soon?).
 - **🧘 Zen Mode**: A distraction-free interface designed for deep focus and active recall.
 - **⏱️ Pomodoro Integration**: Built-in timer to keep your study sessions structured and productive.
 - **📊 Performance Analytics**: Track your progress with detailed charts and time-tracking statistics.